 With phishing scammers constantly coming up with creative ways to fool Gmail users into revealing their passwords, two-factor authentication is an important step to keeping your account safe.
 But if your Google Authenticator codes suddenly stop working, it might be related to a problem on your phone.

-Android users might find that their Google Authenticator codes aren’t working when logging into their accounts.
+Mobile users might find that their Google Authenticator codes aren’t working when logging into their accounts.
 And strangely enough, the problem may actually have to do with Google Authenticator’s time settings.

 How to Fix Google Authenticator

 If Google Authenticator app is not working, either on Android or iPhone, there may be a problem with the time sync.
 Fortunately it’s easy to fix this if Google Authenticator has stopped working.

 All you have to do is make sure your Google Authenticator app’s time is synced correctly.
 Launch the app, tap the Menu button (three dots), and go to Settings > Time Correction for Codes > Sync now.

 You should find that your Authenticator codes work properly after this.
 Syncing the time in the Google Authenticator app won’t affect the time setting on your phone.

 You might be concerned about relying on just one device as your authenticator.
 For example, you may lose your primary device.
 Or its battery may run out when you need it.
 Or it could be inaccessible when you travel for some reason.
 There are many reasons for Google Authenticator not working.

 In these cases, one option is to install Google Authenticator on multiple devices.
 If you have an old phone that you no longer use, you can use that.
 Or you could install the app on your tablet as well as your phone.